A Candidate for the abelian category of mixed elliptic motives: Nontrivial Elements of the Hopf Algebra

 \subsection{$E$-motives}

 Choose $n$ functions $g_1,\ldots,g_n \in k(E)^*$, whose divisors are pairwise disjointly supported.
 Note that this necessitates using at least $2n$ distinct points of $E(k)$.
 Furthermore, notice that in order for the cycle below to be defined either all divisors of the $g_i$'s must be disjoint from $\{(0)\}$ or we need to modify ${\bar F}_n$ slightly to avoid inadmissibility.
-A necessary condition for the cycles below to be nontrivial is that the functions $g_i$ should not be even. \footnote{$g_i$ is said to be even if $g_i(-x)=g_i(x)$}
+A necessary condition for the cycles below to be nontrivial is that $g_i(-x)\ne g_i(x)$ for all functions $g_i$.

 For future reference: Let $u,v,u+v\in E(k)$ denote the nonzero closed points of order two.
 Choose functions $h_n\in k(E),n\in \Z^+,n>1$ that have the following divisors

 Define

 In other words, define divisors